docker/docs/compose/install.md

 # Install Docker Compose

-You can run Compose on OS X, Windows and 64-bit Linux.
+You can run Compose on macOS, Windows and 64-bit Linux.
 To install it, you'll need to install Docker first.

 To install Compose, do the following:

 1. Install Docker Engine:

-     * <a href="/engine/installation/mac/" target="_blank">Mac OS X installation</a>
+     * <a href="/engine/installation/mac/" target="_blank">macOS installation</a>

      * <a href="/engine/installation/windows/" target="_blank">Windows installation</a>